Aries (character): Marcus Lassiter

-Nothing is known about how Lassiter joined the Cartel or any of his dealings with their group prior to their first battle with the Avengers.
+Nothing is known about how Lassiter joined Zodiac or any of his dealings with their group prior to their first battle with the Avengers.

-In order to take down the Zodiac Cartel Nick Fury, disguised as Scorpio captured the Avengers.
-He called the Cartel for a meeting in order to present the Avengers to them.
-The Avengers managed to break free before the Cartel could execute them.
-Fury unmasked himself and joined the heroes in fighting off the Zodiac Cartel.
-Aries managed to claim the Zodiac Key, and led the Cartel to their escape through a hole in the wall.
+Nick Fury, disguised as Scorpio, infiltrates Zodiac and captures the Avengers.
+He calls Zodiac for a meeting to present the Avengers to them.
+The Avengers manage to break free before Zodiac could execute them.
+Fury unmasks himself and joins the heroes in fighting off Zodiac, though Aries escapes with the Zodiac Key.

-Lassiter led the reorganization of the Cartel and its planning to take over Manhattan.
-A mercenary group in the Zodiac's employ was sent to Avengers Mansion and was able to subdue the Avengers who were subsequently put into stasis.
-The Aries-led Zodiac army was able to take over Manhattan.
-Aries used the Zodiac Key to entrapping it within a force field.
-The Cartel demanded one billion dollars or they threatened to kill the entire population of Manhattan.
-The Black Panther and Daredevil managed to free the Avengers, and, in the ensuing battle, Aries was apparently slain.
-Thor destroyed his vessel with a bolt of lightning.
-The rest of the Zodiac Cartel escaped capture.
+Lassiter leads the reorganization of Zodiac and its planning to take over Manhattan.
+A mercenary group in the Zodiac's employ is sent to Avengers Mansion and attacks the Avengers, who are placed in stasis.
+In the Avengers' absence, Zodiac takes over Manhattan and demands one billion dollars in exchange for sparing all of Manhattan's citizens.
+Black Panther and Daredevil managed to free the Avengers, and, in the ensuing battle, Aries is apparently killed.